run-ai/docs/docs/Researcher/scheduling/fractions.md

 * MIG is configured on the fly according to workload demand, without needing to drain workloads or to involve an IT administrator.
 * Run:ai will automatically deallocate the partition when the workload finishes.
 This happens in a _lazy_ fashion in the sense that the partition will not be removed until the scheduler decides that it is needed elsewhere.
 * Run:ai provides an additional flag to dynamically create the __specific__ MIG partition in NVIDIA terminology.
 As such, you can specify `--mig-profile 2g.10gb`.
-* In a single GPU cluster you have have some MIG nodes that are dynamically allocated and some that are not.
+* In a single GPU cluster you have some MIG nodes that are dynamically allocated and some that are not.

 For more details on Run:ai fractions see the [dynamic MIG quickstart](../Walkthroughs/quickstart-mig.md).